-Iterators were included in Chapel for their benefit in abstracting loop implementation details away from the loops themselves, providing reuse and customization benefits similar to traditional functions.
-While many users initially worry that iterators may incur unnecessary performance overheads, it is important to note that most iterators, like the Fibonacci example above, can be implemented simply by inlining the iterator's body into the loop invocation and then replacing the yield statement with the loop body.
+Iterators were included in Chapel for their benefit in abstracting loop-nest implementation details away from the loops themselves, providing reuse and customization benefits similar to what traditional functions do for straight-line code.
+While new users often worry that iterators may incur unnecessary performance overheads, it is important to note that most iterators, like the Fibonacci example above, can be implemented simply by inlining the iterator's body into the loop invocation and then replacing the yield statement with the loop body.

-Other Base Language Features In addition to the features described here, Chapel's base language also supports a number of additional constructs, including: enumerated types and type unions; type queries; configuration variables that support command-line options for overriding their default values; function and operator overloading and disambiguation; default argument values and match-by-name argument passing; meta-programming features for compile-time computation and code transformation; modules for namespace management; and I/O to files, strings, memory, and general data streams.
+Other Base Language Features.
+In addition to the features described here, Chapel's base language also supports a number of additional constructs, including: enumerated types and type unions; type queries; configuration variables that support command-line options for overriding their default values; function and operator overloading and disambiguation; default argument values and keyword-based argument passing; meta-programming features for compile-time computation and code transformation; modules for namespace management; and I/O to files, strings, memory, and general data streams.

-9.3.2 Task Parallel Features
+6.3.2 Task Parallelism

-As mentioned in Section 9.2.2, all parallelism in Chapel is ultimately implemented using tasks-units of computation that can and should be executed in parallel.
+As alluded to in Section 6.2.2, all parallelism in Chapel is ultimately implemented using tasks-units of computation that can and should be executed in parallel.
 All Chapel programs begin with a single task that initializes the program's modules and executes the user's main() procedure.
-This section provides an overview of Chapel's concepts for creating tasks and synchronizing between them.
+This section provides an overview of Chapel's features for creating tasks and synchronizing between them.

-Unstructured Task Parallelism The simplest way to create a task in Chapel is by prefixing a statement with the begin keyword.
+Unstructured Task Parallelism.
+The simplest way to create a task in Chapel is by prefixing a statement with the begin keyword.
 This creates a new task that will execute the statement and then terminate.
 Meanwhile, the original task goes on to execute the statements that follow.
 As a trivial example, the following code uses a begin statement to create a task to execute the compound statement while the original task continues with the writeln() that follows it.